Find Affordable College Courses

 Nursing majors at ENMU - Roswell Campus take out an average of $15,306 in student loans while working on their Associate Degree.

-New Mexico Junior College landed the #9 spot in the 2023 rankings for the most popular associate degree nursing programs.
-Located in the town of Hobbs, New Mexico Junior College is a public college with a small student population.
+New Mexico Junior College did quite well in this year’s ranking of the most popular places for nursing students to get a associate degree.
+It came in at #9 on the list.
+Located in the remote town of Hobbs, New Mexico Junior College is a public school with a small student population.

 Women make up 85% of the nursing majors at the school.